Supporting our community to become more sustainable

 To help you get started, City of Parramatta is supporting the GOOF series again this Autumn.

-GOOF – Grow Our Own Food – is a 5-week, online workshop series based on nature’s cycles.
+GOOF – Grow Our Own Food – is a 5-weekend, in person workshop series based on nature’s cycles.
 The series is presented by knowledgeable Northmead locals who practise the ethics and principles of permaculture in their own homes.
 You will learn how to preserve and ferment your food, how to care for your plants, live more resiliently and responsibly by growing food all year long!

 Naturally, native bees live in tree hollows, branches, or natural overhangs.
 Much of their habitat is lost in our suburbs and combined with the increase in herbicide and pesticide use, they are in decline.
 Having native bees in your garden greatly improves the health of your garden and improves the yields of your veggie patch.